 These signals are visualized and actioned by other Microsoft solutions.
 Insider Risk Management uses its specialized algorithms and machine learning to correlate signal and expose Insider Risks in context.
 It also provides workflows and visualizations to manage cases.

 Insider Risk Management is integrated with AAD and acts on signals from Microsoft Information Protection as well as others in the tenant, providing additional security value from the systems already in place.
 The alerts generated by the system can be managed with the native case management features or surfaced to Azure Sentinel or third-party systems through the API.

 - Microsoft Cloud App Security: Is a Cloud Access Security Broker that supports various deployment modes including log collection, API connectors, and reverse proxy.
 It provides rich visibility, granular control over data travel, and sophisticated analytics to identify and combat cyber threats across all Microsoft and third-party cloud services.
 It controls shadow IT.
 It can be used to govern the use of Microsoft and third-party clouds and the sensitive information placed there.

 - Advanced Auditing for M365: Advanced Audit retains all Exchange, SharePoint, and Azure Active Directory audit records for a default of one year.
 You can retain audit logs for up to ten years.
-Crucial events for investigations, such as whether an attacker has accessed a mail message, whether a sensitive document is re-labelled and many other new log data types are part of this solution.
+Crucial events for investigations, such as whether an attacker has accessed a mail message, whether a sensitive document is re-labeled and many other new log data types are part of this solution.
 Investigation playbooks will also shortly be part of this solution.